 Given the discovery that the residential ENERGY STAR front-loading machine out-competes the commercial front-loading ENERGY STAR machine in water savings, cost savings, CO2 reductions, capacity and yearly loads, we have chosen to go with the Samsung – 4.2 Cu.
 Ft.
 8-Cycle Front-Loading Washer.
 We will be updating this choice again when we re-do our research before finalizing our purchasing decisions.

-For our dryer decision, we have chosen the Samsung DV56H9000EW (Amazon Link for Cost) for now.
-We will update this selection as well as this page when our more extensive dryer research is complete.
 Come back to this page in the future to see our final washer and dryer decisions, and for more up-to-date research on the best eco-laundry technologies available.

 RUNNING YOUR OWN CALCULATION